 (Avail.
 24/7)

-If you qualify for an Expungement, you have the right to live a life free from stigma related to your past actions.
-As a former New Mexico prosecutor and current Criminal Defense Attorney with twenty years of experience, I have the knowledge, insight, and confidence you need to assess and implement you’re your desire to clear your criminal record under New Mexico’s brand new Criminal Record Expungement Act.
+If you qualify for an Expungement, you can live a life free from stigma related to your past actions.
+As a former New Mexico prosecutor and current Criminal Defense Attorney with twenty years of experience, I have the knowledge, insight, and confidence you need to assess and implement your desire to clear your criminal record under New Mexico’s new Criminal Record Expungement Act.

-New Mexico’s recent legislation in April 2021 will also automatically expungement marijuana convictions within the next year.
+New Mexico’s recent legislation, passed in April 2021, will also automatically expunge marijuana convictions within the next year.
 Here’s the article about these new laws.

 In This Article